 The Carbon Border Adjustment Mechanism (CBAM) acts similarly to a carbon tax on goods imported into the EU.
 Suppliers of certain goods will need to buy and surrender emissions credits equivalent to the emissions released in producing goods imported into the EU.
 Fines will apply where emissions are not matched with CBAM certificates.
 A fixed number of emission certificates will be issued each year, which will cap the emissions imported into the EU.
-A transitional phase of CBAM started on 1st October 2023, with the full implementation taking place in 2026.
+A transitional phase of CBAM is being implemented in October 2023 with the full implementation taking place in 2026.